 we can still be together!

-Let's read now what Peter had to say about the church in his letter...
+So, let's look now at what Peter had to say in his letter...

 Questions to Think about

 What does Peter say makes someone beautiful?

 What do you think that looks like in daily life?

 What other qualities can you think of that make us beautiful?